 Quality is Important

 Adding a skylight is an investment and, like any investment, you don’t want to immediately drift towards the cheapest route.
-Do your research, consult with professionals and most certainly shop around, but keep in mind that installing a low-quality window (or hiring an untrustworthy company) will lead you down the path towards window repair in the near future.
+Do your research, consult with professionals and most certainly shop around, but keep in mind that installing a low-quality window (or hiring an untrustworthy company) will lead you down the path towards window replacement in the near future.

 Although it’s not something that can be seen with the naked eye, a quality skylights insulation is one of its most important features.
 This is another reason to ensure that you hire the right professional for the job.
 Proper window insulation is the only way to prevent leaks and give you the most comfortable experience possible.